Weather Related Car Accidents

 Each year in the United States, weather is a factor in more than 1,300,000 accidents, which make up 23% of all motor vehicle accidents.

-Rain, snow, ice, and fog often create unsafe road conditions for drivers in Missouri and Illinois.
+Rain, snow, ice, and fog often create unsafe road conditions for drivers in Missouri.
 When a car is going too fast the driver may not have enough time to stop on a slippery road surface and may cause an automobile accident.

 Weather-Related Accident Statistics

 Each year in the United States, weather is a factor in more than 1,300,000 accidents.
 Many of these accidents were caused by drivers that failed to use caution while driving in bad weather conditions.
 According to the U.S Department of Transportation, 23% of all accidents are weather-related.
 The weather-related accident breakdown is as follows:

 - Wet Pavement – 17% of crashes, 16% of injuries, 13% of fatalities